MostafaAmr06/MIA-TASK-8-3/README.md

 This project is a **C++ OOP simulation** of a fight between **Optimus Prime** and **Megatron**.

 Both warriors take turns attacking with different weapons, each with unique **damage** and **accuracy**.
-The fight continues until one of them falls.
+The fight continues until one of them falls and loses the fight.

 ---